Core Terms

 • practical responsibility

-No tangible or spendable value should move without something real carrying it.
+No tangible, spendable or widely circulating value should move without something real carrying it.

 Language